wesql/wescale/doc/design/20231113_Vreplication.md

 ## **Structure**

 The architecture of VStream is illustrated below.
-It creates a target table, synchronizes all data, and then replaces the source table.

 ![structure](images/Vreplication_1.png)